Appalachia: Definitions

 William G. Frost, an American scholar of the Greek language who has been credited with coining the phrase "Appalachian American".

 Since Appalachia lacks definite physiographical or topographical boundaries, there has been some disagreement over what the region encompasses.
 The most commonly used modern definition of Appalachia is the one initially defined by the Appalachian Regional Commission (ARC) in 1965 and expanded over subsequent decades.
-The region defined by the commission currently includes 420 counties and eight independent cities in 13 states, including all 55 counties in West Virginia, 14 counties in New York, 52 in Pennsylvania, 32 in Ohio, 3 in Maryland, 54 in Kentucky, 25 counties and 8 cities in Virginia, 29 in North Carolina, 52 in Tennessee, 6 in South Carolina, 37 in Georgia, 37 in Alabama, and 24 in Mississippi.
+The region defined by the commission includes 420 counties and eight independent cities in 13 states, including all 55 counties in West Virginia, 14 in New York, 52 in Pennsylvania, 32 in Ohio, 3 in Maryland, 54 in Kentucky, 25 counties and 8 cities in Virginia, 29 in North Carolina, 52 in Tennessee, 6 in South Carolina, 37 in Georgia, 37 in Alabama, and 24 in Mississippi.
 When the commission was established, counties were added based on economic need, however, rather than any cultural parameters.

-Cultural definitions of Appalachia: (Note: Counties were compared across ten maps of cultural Appalachia.
-If a county appears in all ten definitions, it is marked "Always included", if it appears in at least six, it is marked "Usually included", if it appears in at least two, it is marked "Sometimes included", and if it appears in only one, it is marked "Rarely included".
-The ten maps used are cultural definitions from the Mapping Appalachia interactive map viewer: